 During Cancer Treatment

 Some days you’ll feel like eating, other days not so much.
 It’s important to eat foods high in protein and nutrients to keep your body strong during this time.
 Lean meat such as chicken is a great source of protein and can be easily incorporated into many dishes.
 Fish, eggs, beans, nuts, and yogurt are other great sources of protein.
 It is also important to get sufficient vitamins and nutrients from fruits and vegetables.
 If you don’t want to eat them, drinking squeezed fruit juice is an option that will give you an extra health boost!
+You can also try some premade nutritional shakes, such as Kate Farms*, Boost Very High Calorie*, or Ensure Plus*.

 Foods that Taste Good during Chemo and Radiation